-There are also times when Willow Park C of E primary school will not provide pupil's personal data where the serious harm test under legislation is met, (by sharing the information the child may be at further risk).
-When in doubt Willow Park C of E primary school will seek legal advice.
+There are also times when Willow Park C of E Primary will not provide pupil's personal data where the serious harm test under legislation is met, (by sharing the information the child may be at further risk).
+When in doubt Willow Park C of E Primary will seek legal advice.

-The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+The Data Protection Act 2018 and UK General Data Protection Regulations do not prevent the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.